 In addition to the Commonwealth Care program, the Connector Authority also administered the Commonwealth Care Bridge program during fiscal 2010 through fiscal 2012.
 The Commonwealth Care Bridge program was established to provide coverage for certain legal permanent residents known as aliens with special status (AWSS) that were enrolled in Commonwealth Care prior to the suspension of their eligibility by the Legislature at the beginning of fiscal 2010.
 On January 5, 2012, the Supreme Judicial Court held that the Massachusetts statute limiting the eligibility of many legal immigrants for Commonwealth Care violates the equal protection provisions of the Massachusetts Constitution.
 The Connector Authority has since re-integrated the former Commonwealth Care Bridge population into the Commonwealth Care program and has reinstated eligibility for the remaining AWSS population to apply for and enroll in the program.
 The Connector Authority estimates that over 24,000 new members, in addition to the 13,400 previously enrolled in Commonwealth Care Bridge, will enroll in the Commonwealth Care program as a result.
+While current Commonwealth Care members are eligible for federal reimbursement, AWSS members are not eligible.

-(1) Fiscal 2012 figures are estimated.
+(1) Fiscal 2012 and 2013 figures are estimated.